omercanaras/Database-Facebook-Sql/README.md

 # Database-Facebook-Sql
-Database Model for Facebookin Mysql
+Database Model for Facebook in Mysql